im-luka/markdown-cheatsheet/README.md

 #### ⚠️ Note
 GitHub specific Markdown doesn't support some of the features listed in PDF.
 Perhaps in the future, they might include it.

-👇🏼 If you are interested in GitHub specific Markdown, please follow docs below.
+👇🏼 If you are interested in GitHub specific Markdown, follow docs below.

 ---